eoinkelly/notes/elasticsearch/elasticsearch.md

   * a unique ID
   * a unique name
       * can be assigned by the `config/elasticsearch.yml` config file
-* a node is a single instance of the elstic search process
+* a node is a single instance of the ElasticSearch process
 * a node is always part of a cluster, even if it is the only node in the cluster
 * nodes try to join a cluster called `elasticsearch` by default
     * you should edit the cluster name to ensure your node doesn't accidentally join another cluster